Thermodynamic and observational implications of black holes in toroidal geometry: Frequency Shift

 where the shift of the photon's frequency owing to circular orbiting sources in a spherically symmetric spacetime is obtained at the horizon radius $r_\mathrm{e}$.
 The $\pm$ sign indicates the association between $z_\mathrm{BH_{1}}$ and $z_\mathrm{BH_{2}}$, which corresponds to the redshift and blueshift at the central line and along both directions from the line of sight.
 The above equation reflects the total shift of frequency whereas the first term corresponds to the gravitation shift of frequency and the second term is linked with kinetic frequency shift as following expression $z_\mathrm{BH_{_{_{_{1,2}}}}}=z_\mathrm{g}+z_{\mathrm{ke}_{\pm}}$ given in Ref.~\cite{Martinez-Valera:2023guj}.
 From Eq.~\eqref{FS4}, we can identify the gravitational frequency shift and kinetic energy frequency shift, which are given as

-We graphically present the behavior of redshift (left panel) and blueshift (right panel) by putting $M=1,~Q=1$ in the $r_\mathrm{e}-\Lambda$ plane.
-Additionally, it's worth noting that we select $r_\mathrm{e}-\Lambda$ by considering the range of $\Lambda\in[-1,1]$ and maintaining consistency in our study.
+We graphically present the behavior of redshift (left panel) and blueshift (right panel) by putting $M=1,~Q=1$ in the $r_\mathrm{e}-l$ plane.
+Additionally, it's worth noting that we select $r_\mathrm{e}-l$ to cover the range $l\in[0,1]$ and maintain consistency with our study.
 Moreover, the black curve in Fig.~\ref{Fig-8} is $r_\mathrm{ISCO}$, which we obtain by numerically solving Eq.~\eqref{RISCOo}, and it also satisfies the condition of orbit stability $r_\mathrm{ISCO}\leq r$.
-We observe that in the case of a charged Torus-like BH $r_\mathrm{ph}$, which is obtained by using the condition provided in Ref.~\cite{Martinez-Valera:2023guj}, violates $r_\mathrm{ph}\nleq r_\mathrm{ISCO}$.
+We observe that in the case of a charged torus-like BH $r_\mathrm{ph}$, which is obtained by using the condition provided in Ref.~\cite{Martinez-Valera:2023guj}, violates $r_\mathrm{ph}\nleq r_\mathrm{ISCO}$.
 The reason for this violation is that the metric function for charged torus-like BH is different from the Schwarzschild case for example in our case we compute $r_\mathrm{ph}=\frac{8Q^{2}}{3M}$ (which also agrees with the one given in Ref.~\cite{Ali:2023pyv}), it indicates that $r_\mathrm{ph}$ is inversely in relation with the mass and directly proportional with $Q$.
 In the case of the Schwarzschild BHs, we have $r_\mathrm{ph}=3M$.
-Thereby, to satisfy the condition $r_\mathrm{ph}<r_\mathrm{ISCO}$, if we take $M>1$ and $Q\leq1$.
-We observe in Fig.~\ref{Fig-8} that there are opposite impacts of $r_\mathrm{e}$ and $\Lambda$ on redshift and blueshift frequencies, for example, as $r_\mathrm{e}$ and $\Lambda$ increase, the frequency of blueshift (left panel) and redshift (right panel) also decreases and increases, respectively.
-Consequently, we assume that these parameters can balance the frequency shift at particular points marked by grey curves, which represent a constant level of contours $z_{1,2}$.
+Thereby, to satisfy the condition $r_\mathrm{ph}<r_\mathrm{ISCO}$, if we take $M\geq1$ and $Q\leq1$.
+We observe in Fig.~\ref{Fig-8} that there are opposite impacts of $r_\mathrm{e}$ and $l$ on redshift and blueshift frequencies, for example, as $r_\mathrm{e}$ and $l$ increase, the frequency of blueshift (left panel) and redshift (right panel) also increases (with negative behavior) and decreases (with positive behavior), respectively.
+Consequently, we assume that these parameters can balance the frequency shift at the points marked by the grey curves, which represent constant contour levels $z_{1,2}$.